Angle-resolved photoemission spectroscopy with an $\textit{in situ}$ tunable magnetic field: Summary and outlook

 \section{Summary and outlook}

 To summarize, we have introduced a method to apply an \textit{in situ} tunable magnetic field at the sample position using a small solenoid for ARPES measurements.
 The device is simple to implement on standard flag-style sample holders.
-By analyzing the electron trajectories with a toy model as well as with realistic finite element analysis, we identified three main extrinsic effects caused by the out-of-plane magnetic field generated by the solenoid: Fermi surface rotation, momentum broadening, and momentum shrinking.
-We demonstrated and evaluated these effects on three prototypical quantum materials, including \bs, LiFeAs, and Bi2212.
+By analyzing the electron trajectories with a toy model as well as with realistic finite element analysis, we identified three main extrinsic effects caused by the out-of-plane magnetic field generated by the solenoid: CEC rotation, momentum broadening, and emission angle contraction.
+We demonstrated and evaluated these effects on three prototypical quantum materials, including \bs, LiFeAs, and Bi2201.
 Finally, we cautioned against potential pitfalls when interpreting ARPES measurements under an \textit{in situ} magnetic field.

 Importantly, our work demonstrates the feasibility of using an \textit{in situ} tunable magnetic field in ARPES experiments.
 Currently, we are able to obtain reasonable ARPES spectra in magnetic fields up to 3.2 mT at the sample position in our system.
-The simple coil design opens up opportunities to do \textit{in situ} field-cooling preparation of magnetic samples, or even be utilized to have \textit{in situ} control of magnetic substrates, resulting in a stronger but more confined magnetic field that can be used for ARPES measurements.
+While the modest field we can realize is currently too small to observe field-induced Zeeman splitting of non-magnetic Dirac system, the simple coil design opens up opportunities for novel types of measurements.
+For magnetic topological materials, for example, a magnetic field can induce spin rotation that can lead to the opening or closing of Dirac gaps or cause topological phase transitions~\cite{Kim2018, Nie2020}.
+The design also allows \textit{in situ} field-cooling preparation of magnetic samples, or even be utilized to have \textit{in situ} control of magnetic substrates, resulting in a stronger but more confined magnetic field that can be used for ARPES measurements.
 With an understanding of the extrinsic effects due to a magnetic field, it is possible to extract the intrinsic electronic response of a material to the magnetic field.
 Our work motivates the possibility to design electron analyzer modes that consider the out-of-plane field towards conditions where the extrinsic effects could be mitigated.
 Given the demonstrations of the feasibility of incorporating an \textit{in situ} magnetic field in the ARPES sample environments, we are optimistic that one day, ARPES could directly contribute to the study of magnetic field tuning of quantum phases.